deannabosschert/functional-programming/README.md

 ## 👯🏿‍ Features (+ wishlist)
 _What would you like to add (feature wishlist / backlog)?_

-- [ ] Some script that automatically writes the cleaned data to my 'data'-folder
+- [ ] Some script that automatically writes the cleaned data to my 'data'-folder in prebuild
-- [ ] second something
-- [ ] third thing

 ## 🏫 Assignment
 <details>